-Easy to Setup LearnDash is quite easy to setup and adding content to it much more simpler.
-It also comes with advanced tools to easily organize your membership content into levels, groups, etc.
+Easy to Setup – LearnDash is quite easy to set up and adding content to it is much simpler.
+It also comes with advanced tools to easily organize your membership content into levels, groups, and more.

-Sell Courses – LearnDash allows you to easily create and sell online courses.
+Sell Courses – It allows you to easily create and sell online courses.
 It has advanced modules that allow you to better manage learning material than other WordPress membership plugins.

-Drip Content – It comes with powerful drip content feature allowing you to roll out content to users on regular intervals or upon completion of levels.
+Drip Content – It comes with a powerful drip content feature allowing you to roll out content to users at regular intervals or upon completion of levels.

-Built-in Community Features It comes with tools to create highly engaging membership sites with quizzes, user badges, course specific forums, certificates, user profiles, etc.
+Built-in Community Features – It comes with tools to create highly engaging membership sites with quizzes, user badges, course-specific forums, certificates, user profiles, and more.

-Integrations & Payments LearnDash offers an amazing set of integrations and payment gateways.
-You can even connect it to MemberPress, WooCommerce, bbPress, Slack, etc.
+Integrations & Payments – LearnDash offers an amazing set of integrations and payment gateways.
+You can even connect it to MemberPress, WooCommerce, bbPress, Slack, and more.

 Cons of Using LearnDash

-Lacks some membership features – If you are trying to build a membership website without selling courses, then some of LearnDash features may not be useful to you.
+Lacks Some Membership Features – If you are trying to build a membership website without selling courses, then some of LearnDash’s features may not be useful to you.

 LearnDash is the perfect solution if you want to sell online courses on a paid membership website.
-It’s extensive set of addons and integrations allow you to build a highly-engaging platform.
+Its extensive set of addons and integrations allows you to build a highly-engaging platform.

-Teachable is an all inclusive online courses builder.
-It packs membership website, LMS, discussion forum, email marketing, and analytics all under one dashboard.
+Teachable is an all-inclusive online course builder.
+It packs a membership website, LMS, discussion forum, email marketing, and analytics, all under one dashboard.

 Pros of Using Teachable

-Ease of Use Teachable is easy to set up and does not require any technical skills at all.
-Creating membership content is a breeze and includes built-in tools to quickly create and upload videos, text, PDF, and more.
+Ease of Use – Teachable is easy to set up and does not require any technical skills at all.
+Creating membership content is a breeze and includes built-in tools to quickly create and upload videos, text, PDFs, and more.

-Drip Content It includes flexible drip content feature, which allows you to roll out content based on a users’ progress or subscription level.
+Drip Content – It includes a flexible drip content feature, which allows you to roll out content based on a user’s progress or subscription level.